 A white casserole dish filled with French onion chicken.
 The dish features melted cheese and caramelized onions, with herbs sprinkled on top.
 A spoon lifts a portion, showcasing the cheese pull.

-French Onion Soup Chicken Casserole
+Chicken and French Onion Soup Casserole

 Prep Time: 15 minutes